 Google’s Pixel 3 and Pixel 3 XL are in the process of becoming the most leaked smartphone of 2018.
-So many leaks have surfaced regarding the features of both the phones that it’s doubtful if there’s any surprise left for us on its launch on 9th October.
-In the past few weeks itself, a number of leaked pictures of the two phones have almost given us every detail about both the hardware and the software to expect.
+So many leaks have surfaced regarding the phone’s features that it’s doubtful if there’s any surprise left for us on its launch on 9th October.
+In the past few weeks, a number of leaked pictures of the two phones have given us every detail about the hardware and the software to expect.

 New leaks which have been detected in the past 24 hours or more show some standard Android navigation gestures like the common swiping down the top to get the notification bar where you can interact with notifications and other similar Android Oreo builds.

-To add there is this Active Edge feature where you can “squeeze” the sides of the device to trigger specific actions, and the promo videos show the “squeeze” to trigger Google Assistant in the Pixel 3.
-Also, there is the “tap to wake” feature and double pressing your power button to open the camera.
+To add, there is this Active Edge feature where you can “squeeze” the sides of the device to trigger specific actions, and the promo videos show the “squeeze” to trigger Google Assistant in the Pixel 3.
+Also, the “tap to wake” feature is double pressing your power button to open the camera.
 You also get the ability to swipe down the rear-mounted fingerprint scanner to drop down the notifications.
-Long pressing the power button will take screenshots as well as give you the option to reboot the device.
+Pressing the power button will take screenshots and give you the option to reboot the device.

-There is also supposed to be an “Always on” mode within the default camera setup, therefore the user doesn’t have to manually activate Google Lens.
-It’s true that Google Lens doesn’t improve the picture quality but it understands the configuration of the captured scene and computers camera setting for the best result.
+There is also supposed to be an “Always on” mode within the default camera setup.
+Therefore, the user doesn’t have to manually activate Google Lens.
+It’s true that Google Lens doesn’t improve the picture quality, but it understands the configuration of the captured scene and computer camera setting for the best result.

 Apart from the prices of Google Pixel 3 and 3XL, I doubt there’s hardly any information on the phone that we’re left to figure out.
 However, Google’s launch is just in the next 11 days, so let’s wait and see if the company can surprise us with anything now.